Coder4916/Match-Maker/README.md

 ## **Issues and Bugs**

--Issue: 'Modal is not a function' was highlighted in the dev tools console window.
+- Issue: 'Modal is not a function' was highlighted in the dev tools console window.

 Solution - searched online for a solution, and several websites pointed towards getting script files in the document in the correct order.
-BS bundles deleted, and script order changed, however this hasn't worked so far.
+Script order changed, and after some tutoring, a minor issue was highlighted with regards to the modal function itself.
+Re-tested site and found to be working ok.

+- Issue: I found that there was what looked like an added Bootstrap 'padding' between the Navbar items, which couldn't be removed by overiding CSS padding.

+- Solution - After much investigation using Chrome dev tools, it was found to be a Bootstrap box-border class, which once overidden solved the problem.
+Left padding also needed to be removed to tidy up the CSS hover class.

 - Issue: When using JsHint, it was found that the initial isMatch ternary expression used required fixing for the code to be free of errors.